-In 2004 he set up animation company Nanomation, and directed 2 series of the South Park-esque show Empire Square which screened on Channel 4 in the UK and Fuse in the US.
+In 2004 he set up animation company Nanomation and directed 2 series of the South Park-esque show Empire Square which screened on Channel 4 in the UK and Fuse in the US.
 When Blur took an extended break in 2006 David decided to train as a solicitor and practiced criminal law for several years.

-Over the next 25 years Blur developed into one of the most successful British bands of all time wining more than 40 major international awards including 5 Brit Awards.
+Dave met Blur bandmates, Damon Albarn and Graham Coxon, while playing in emerging bands in and around Colchester.
+On moving to London, the trio was joined by Alex James to form Seymour.
+After signing to Food Records the band changed their name to Blur and released their first record in October 1990.
+Over the next 25 years, Blur developed into one of the most successful British bands of all time winning more than 40 major international awards including 5 Brit Awards.
 In 2016 they were again nominated at the Brits for Best British Group, the 20th nomination they have received from the Academy.

 Blur are prolific songwriters, releasing 8 studio albums, 13 live albums and compilations, and nearly 30 singles.
 They’ve regularly topped the UK and international charts, and their last 4 albums made the US Billboard charts – no surprise then that their songs have frequently featured in multiple films and TV shows since 1996.

-David was brought up in a musical household, his mother is a violinist; his father a BBC sound engineer, who worked on early sessions by The Beatles and Cliff Richard.
+Dave was brought up in a musical household, his mother is a violinist; his father a BBC sound engineer, who worked on early sessions by The Beatles and Cliff Richard.
 David studied music and percussion at the Landermere Music School but worked as a computer programmer before the music biz claimed him.